Code of Safe Practice

 You must have suitable hand washing and sanitary facilities

-You must ensure that there are hand washing facilities with supply of clean hot and cold running water located in the treatment room or in the near vicinity.
+You must ensure that there are hand washing facilities with supply of clean hot and cold running water located in the treatment room or in the near vicinity and comply with special treatment licencing guidlines..

 You must ensure the provision of antibacterial liquid soap in a suitable dispenser, disposable paper towels and an adequately sized bin which should be foot pedal operated if lidded and placed close to the basin.